 The CEOs of major insurers across the country expressed their commitment to racial justice through social media posts and ad campaigns.
 Throughout the…

 Thefts of catalytic converters from cars are on the rise everywhere.
-In Seattle, reported thefts increased from 13 in 2019 to 738 in 2020 — a 1,000% increase.
+In Seattle and King County, reported thefts increased 3,800% in the past year.
 In January 2021 alone, Seattle police reported 123 thefts.
 Thieves sell them and it’s reported that Toyota Prius vehicles are frequent targets.

 KIRO recently reported on the phenomenon, including what is driving these thefts